howl-editor/howl/site/source/doc/api/config.md

 when getting and setting values.
 When `read_layer` is also specified, that layer is used when getting values only.

-Note that `proxy` objects are used to provide the convinient config API for [buffer] and [mode] objects, as described in [API](#API) above.
+Note that `proxy` objects are used to provide the convenient config API for [buffer] and [mode] objects, as described in [API](#API) above.

 ### set (name, value, scope='', layer='default')